How does a late payment affect your credit score?

 When you take out a credit agreement, you will usually organise a monthly repayment plan with the lender.
 These payments are part of the agreement you make to repay money that you borrow.

-The good news is that a payment isn’t considered ‘late’ if it is made within 30 days of the agreed date.
-However, all agreements with lenders differ and late payments made inside a 30 day window can still sometimes have an impact or incur fees and charges, so it’s important to check the details of any agreements that you’ve made with lenders first.
+The good news is that a payment isn’t considered “late” if it’s made within 30 days of the agreed date.
+However, all agreements with lenders differ and late payments made inside a 30-day window can still sometimes have an impact or incur fees and charges.
+Make sure you check the details of any agreements that you’ve made with lenders so you know what might be on the cards if you’re late.

 If you notice you’ve fallen behind with a payment — get in touch with the lender as soon as possible.
-Make the payment as soon as you can, before it makes its way to your credit file with Experian, Equifax or TransUnion, respectively.
+Make the payment as soon as you can, hopefully before it gets reported to the CRAs.
 The lender may also be able to help you rearrange the payment date to a more suitable day of the month for you (like just after payday or whenever your source of income arrives in your bank account).

 How long do late payments stay on credit reports?

-If a late payment becomes a missed payment and is reported to the credit reference agencies, it can stay on your credit report for six years.
+If a late payment becomes a missed payment and is reported to the CRAs, it can stay on your file for six years.
 This means that even a single late payment can have a lasting impact on your creditworthiness.
 But remember the impact of the missed payment marker on your report lessens over time.
 So if it’s a one-off, and you make future payments on time, then you can recover and lenders will start to use evidence in your more recent financial behaviour in their decision-making.

 Removing late payments from credit reports

-Disputing late payments on your credit report, or trying to get them removed, can be challenging but it's not impossible.
-If there’s a good reason for your late payment, for example, if you have been made redundant or there was an unforeseeable medical issue, you can ask Experian, Equifax and TransUnion to add a ‘notice of correction’ on your report to explain what happened.
+Disputing late payments on your report or trying to get them removed can be challenging, but it's not impossible.
+If there’s a good reason for your late payment, for example if you have been made redundant or there was an unforeseeable medical issue, you can ask Experian, Equifax and TransUnion to add a “notice of correction” on your report to explain what happened.

-If you believe a late payment has been reported in error, you can also dispute it with the lender and credit reference agencies.
+If you believe a late payment has been reported in error, you can also dispute it with the lender and CRAs.
 To do so you will need to provide any supporting documentation or evidence that proves the late payment was a mistake.
-The lender will then investigate your claim and if they agree they can ask the credit reference agency to remove the missed payment marker from your credit report altogether.
+The lender will then investigate your claim and if they agree they can ask the agency to remove the missed payment marker from your report altogether.

 Does a failed Direct Debit affect your credit rating?

-Yes, a failed Direct Debit can indirectly affect your credit rating if a payment isn’t made as a result of insufficient funds.
-If whatever is impacting your Direct Debit isn’t fixed, it could lead to a ‘late’ payment if not dealt with promptly.
+Yes, a failed Direct Debit can indirectly affect your rating if a payment isn’t made as a result of insufficient funds.
+If whatever is impacting your Direct Debit isn’t fixed, it could lead to a late payment if not dealt with promptly.

 Always make sure there’s enough money in your bank or building society account before a payment is due, and fix any problems that could affect your Direct Debits as quickly as possible.